MIX NYC: 2011: MIX 24

+2012: MIX 25

-The 25th MIX Festival took place in a two-story 20,000 sf former nut roasting factory in the Gowanus section of Brooklyn, the first time the festival had been held outside Manhattan.
+The 25th MIX Festival took place during the aftermath of Hurricane Sandy, in November 2012, in a two-story 20,000 sq/f former nut roasting factory in the Gowanus section of Brooklyn, the first time the festival had been held outside Manhattan.
+Despite challenges due to the weather, the festival was a success.

 The first floor was a wide-open space that contained all of the many installations, as well as a small performance stage and many lounging areas.
 An interior design of spandex "explosions" filled the space, often running from ceiling to floor.
 The second floor, accessible only by a steep staircase, held the screening room, as well as 2 restrooms and administrative space.

+Bradford Nordeen, creative director of Los Angeles queer film collective Dirty Looks curated a historical program including Barbara Hammer's 1974 foundational experimental lesbian film Dyketactics, Jeremy Tartaglia's AIDS era Ecce Homo (1989) and Tom Kalin's Confirmed Bachelor (1991).
+Queer temporal art in the internet age was interrogated by program The Coming Disturbance, featuring work by Zach Blas and others.

-The closing night film was She Said Boom, about the Toronto band Fifth Column, with band member Caroline Azar in attendance.
+The festival screened features such as She Male Snails (2012) by Ester Martin Bergsmark, who spoke after the screening of the (perhaps unexpected) influence of radical feminists on their creative evolution.
+The closing night feature was She Said Boom (2012), about the highly-influential Toronto Queercore punk band Fifth Column, with band member Caroline Azar in attendance.

+2013: MIX 26

-After the success of the festival in Brooklyn, the festival returned to Gowanus in 2013, taking over a 25,000 ft warehouse, which gave over about 15,000 sf to installation work, and 3600 sf screening room.
+After the success of the festival in Brooklyn, the festival returned to Gowanus in 2013, taking over a 25,000 sf warehouse, which gave over about 15,000 sf to installation work, and 3600 sf screening room.
 The festival's visual theme was body parts, and a giant inflatable lung, which breathed slightly, greeted festival-goers as they entered.
 There were other inflatables, including Rachel Shannon's Breastival Vestibules, and other plastics that resembled veins.

-Jonathan Caouette returned to the festival with a new film that he finished hours before the screening at MIX NYC.
+The festival was once again well-attended, with an audience which MIX 26 programmer Charlie Corbett describes as "a radical, articulate, dont-fuck-with-me crowd that can be difficult to wrangle and impossible to spoon feed...
+They have to hit hard because these images and the language we use to describe them are a matter of life and death – together they dictate the kind of personhood that’s possible."

+The cinephiles are the ones who buy tickets to screenings while the radical dreamers are chilling in our lounge.
+But when the screenings are out, and the film geeks join forces and mingle and become apart of the radical dreamer crowd – it’s like Nietzsche’s Apollo and Dionysus coming together – they fuse and bring about the Birth of Tragedy.
+In 2010 I saw it for the first time and I still haven’t left.